New Consultation Seeks Input on Builder Bulletins and New Vendor and Builder Agreements

 - Eliminating certain Builder Bulletins and updating others to address changes to Tarion’s mandate following the launch of the HCRA;

 - Developing new standardized Vendor and Builder Agreements to align with the new home enrolment process.

 Additionally, Tarion will be renaming existing and new bulletins as “Registrar Bulletins” and re-numbering them to provide a coherent and sequential framework.

 These changes will help ensure a smooth transition for the upcoming launch of the new regulatory authority.
 Public and industry feedback will help to inform Tarion’s policy changes to support implementation of this key government initiative.
-For further information on the proposed changes, please refer to Tarion’s consultation page and discussion guide.
+For further information on the proposed changes, please refer to Tarion’s consultation page.